Skip to main content

 2. On the process details page, click the New CPU Profile button.
 "New profile"

 4. N|Solid Console will pop up a green notification bar across the top of the screen when the profile is complete.
 Click it to view your new CPU profile.
-"Call stack"
+"Flame Graph"

 For convenience, profiles are saved in your console session so you can easily flip between profiles.
 If your application ends before the profile is complete, N|Solid will try to save the profile data generated so far.
 If it is able to do so, your profile will be viewable under the Assets tab of the process detail page.